tanni3009/dend-capstone/README.md

 ### Scope of the capstone project
 The end goal of this project is to provide analytics table in a star schema, to be able to analyse Erasmus mobility behaviour during 2008 to 2012.
 The tables should be able to answer analytics questions including
 * How many students took the opportunity for a study exchange or work placement each year?
 * What are the most popular countries to go to?
-Does this trend change over the years?
 * What are the most popular institutions to go to?
+* How long do students stay abroad?

 The scope for the different steps will be defined as follows:
 1. **Explore and Assess the Data**

     The outcome of this step should be a unified CSV file for the five years of Erasmus mobility data.
 As the CSV formats for the different years are not all aligned, this step is important for pre-processing the data to be able to smoothly run ETL on it later on.

     Moreover, the data exploration will give me an idea of which attributes can actually be used to answer the questions defined above and will serve as input for the data modelling afterwards.
+A provided data catalog on the data portal will help with that.

 1. **Define the Data Model**